JakBialy/Sports_betting_site/README.md

 Feel free to download and try!

 Now is in rebuilding - is going to be well tested by unit tests and re-written to use more abstraction, clean up code and put into Heroku server
+What to do in rebuilding:
+- Add unit tests, at least to all services
+- Add integration tests, using for example liquid database
+- Add extra abstraction layer to services
+- Use dto objects for API instead of regular models
+- Solve minor bugs
+- Build extra branch which uses postgreSQL (for deploying to Heroku)